Healthcare in Malawi: Background

 Malawi has a three-tier healthcare system in which each level is connected by a patient referral system.
-However the health system structure exist in publications only where it mirrors national health systems in the West and just whilst just like other systems in Malawi, it does not function.
+However, the health system structure exists in publications only where it mirrors national health systems in the West although just like other systems in Malawi, it does not function as stated.
 This is largely due to lack of manpower, lack of basic/expert skills set, overpopulation, lack of equipment/technology, corruption, lack of political commitment, lack of sufficient funds, poor prioritisation in budgeting and low motivation among personnel.

 According to a World Health Organization Report, Malawi health system ranks number 185 out of 190.
 There is no public emergency systems in place for medical services, fire service or crime response (no ambulated paramedic response system, as in a 112 or 999 service).
 There are very few privately run hospitals in the two major cities of Blantyre and Lilongwe.
 They have very limited non purposely built vehicles without life-saving equipment on board or an on-board paramedic.

 In April 2012, the then State President had a cardiac arrest which resulted in his death due to lack of medication both within the presidential medical team and at the main referral hospital.
 As of 2016, Malawi has only one qualified cardiologist consultant who is based at a private hospital.
-Surveys indicate that, unlike in cases of HIV, Malaria, or TB, patients with diseases which require expert clinical skills and equipment, e.g. cardiac or neural related problems, are likely to receive wrong diagnosis and incorrect treatment or medication resulting to in unnecessarily high mortality rates.
+Surveys indicate that, unlike in cases of HIV, Malaria, or TB, patients with diseases which require expert clinical skills and equipment, e.g. cardiac or neural related problems, are likely to receive a wrong diagnosis and incorrect treatment or medication resulting to in unnecessarily high mortality rates.
 There is no provider of aeromedical service within Malawi.

-Malawi has the lowest ranking on health system among countries which are not affected by civil wars, the medical services delivered still rank lower than some war torn countries.
-There is no national record information system for patients records.
-Most common medication found in hospital pharmacies in the west are not available locally i.e. treatment for the heart diseases or cancer are unavailable.
+Malawi has the lowest ranking on health system among countries which are not affected by civil wars, and the medical services delivered still rank lower than some war torn countries.
+There is no national record information system for patient records.
+Most common medication sfound in hospital pharmacies in the West are not available locally, i.e. treatment for the heart diseases or cancer are unavailable.
 There is an uncontrolled circulation of internationally banned drugs or out-of-date drugs in flea markets.

 Below is an outline of how the health system is meant to work as published by the Malawi's government.